 Testing for cystic fibrosis carriers in families

-Genetic testing is available for family members of someone who has cystic fibrosis (CF), to find out if they are carriers of CF gene mutations.
+Genetic testing is available for family members of someone who has cystic fibrosis (CF), to find out if they are carriers of CF gene variants (mutations).

 Download the factsheet